Mindfulness-based stress reduction: Evaluation of effectiveness

+Furthering mindfulness-based therapy in the environment of healthcare, these interventions can benefit health care workers and clinicians as well.
+Interventions have shown effective in relieving health care workers of stress, anxiety, depression, burnout, and job-related distress.

 In addition, recent research has explored the ability of mindfulness-based stress reduction to increase self-compassion and enhance the well-being of those who are caregivers, specifically mothers, for youth struggling with substance use disorders.
 Mindfulness-based interventions allowed for the mothers to experience a decrease in stress as well as a better relationship with themselves which resulted in improved interpersonal relationships.

 It has been demonstrated that mindfulness-based stress reduction has beneficial impacts on healthy individuals as well as suffering individuals and those close to suffering individuals.
 Roca et al. (2019) conducted an 8-week mindfulness-based stress reduction program for healthy participants.
 Five pillars of MBSR, including mindfulness, compassion, psychological well-being, psychological distress, and emotional-cognitive control were identified.
 Participants psychological functioning were examined and assessed using questionnaires.
 Mindfulness and overall well-being was significant between the five pillars observed.

 Mindfulness-based interventions and their impact have become prevalent in every-day life, especially when rooted in an academic setting.
 After interviewing children, of the average age of 11, it was apparent that mindfulness had contributed to their ability to regulate their emotions.
 In addition to these findings, these children expressed that the more mindfulness was incorporated by their school and teachers, the easier it was to apply its principles.

-Mindfulness-based stress approaches have been shown to increase self-compassion.
-Higher levels of self-compassion have been found to greatly reduce stress.
-In addition, as self-compassion increases it seems as though self-awareness increases as well.
-This finding has been observed to occur during treatment as well as a result at the conclusion, and even after, treatment.
-Self-compassion is both a result and an informative factor of the effectiveness of mindfulness-based approaches.
+In a 2021 Cochrane review for mindfulness-based psychological interventions for medical students and junior doctors its utility remained unconfirmed due to few studies and risk of bias.